 Popcorn Time lets you watch the movie while you seed and leech the torrent in the background.
 So one need not sit and wait for the torrent to download completely to watch the movie.
 The developers are relying on YTS, a popular source for movie torrents for the Popcorn Time’s database of movies.
 As you can see in the screenshot above, the app has listed some of the latest movies like American Hustle, Gravity, Frozen and many others.

-The developers acknowledge that the app can be deemed illegal for most parts, but play safe by citing contradicting laws regarding copyrights and distribution in various countries
+The developers acknowledge that the free movie app can be deemed illegal for most parts, but play safe by citing contradicting laws regarding copyrights and distribution in various countries

 Is it Legal?
 Depends on where you’re from, really.
 Once again: we’re using torrents, so if you really care, you’d better google what the legal situation around these protocol is where you live.